Excellence and success do not elude hard work. It garlands the achiever with the highest honours.

 Finding a New Coach

-With the new coach Indonesian Mulyo Handoyo working on the fitness of Indian shuttlers, such good results are pouring in.
+With the new coach, Indonesian national, Mulyo Handoyo working on the fitness of Indian shuttlers, such good results are pouring in.
 His tenacious efforts and training have also resulted in the players retaining the same vigour and strength after every tournament.